 Summer Sonic Festival 2025 (Official Site)

 If you're a music lover planning your first time in Osaka in 2025, the Summer Sonic Festival is an absolute must!
-Taking place on August 16 and 17, this electrifying event promises to light up the city with a vibrant mix of international and Japanese artists, showcasing everything from electrifying rock to pulse-pounding electronic beats.
-Held simultaneously in both Osaka and Tokyo, Summer Sonic is one of Japan's most anticipated summer music festivals, offering an unforgettable celebration of sound, energy, and excitement.
+On August 16 and 17, this event promises to light up the city with a vibrant mix of international and Japanese artists, showcasing everything from electrifying rock to pulse-pounding electronic beats.
+Held simultaneously in Osaka and Tokyo, Summer Sonic is one of Japan's most anticipated summer music festivals, offering an unforgettable celebration of sound, energy, and excitement.
 Don't miss your chance to experience Osaka's live music scene at its finest in 2025!

 Osaka Kansai International Arts Festival 2025 (Official Site)

 For art lovers visiting Osaka in 2025, the "Study: Osaka Kansai International Arts Festival" promises an enriching and inspiring experience.
-Running alongside Expo 2025, this festival will unfold across a variety of venues, from the Expo site itself to the Osaka Cultural Center and beyond, throughout the Kansai region.
-As an international traveler, you'll be immersed in a vibrant world of contemporary art, where artists from all corners of the globe present their work, fostering a beautiful dialogue between cultures.
-This festival is more than just a display of creativity—it's a celebration of innovation, expression, and connection, offering you an unforgettable opportunity to witness the transformative power of art in a city that is as dynamic and forward-thinking as the pieces it hosts.
+Running alongside Expo 2025, this festival will unfold across various venues throughout the Kansai region, from the Expo site to the Osaka Cultural Center and beyond.
+As an international traveler, you'll be immersed in a vibrant world of contemporary art, where artists from all corners present their work, fostering a beautiful dialogue between cultures.
+This festival is more than just a display of creativity—it celebrates innovation, expression, and connection.
+It offers you an unforgettable opportunity to witness the transformative power of art in a city as dynamic and forward-thinking as the pieces it hosts.

 Traditional Festivals